-Figure 39: The mechanical rope coiler is used to coil Figure 40: Coiled ma
+Figure 39: The mechanical rope coiler is used to coil the rope for transport and for deploying at sea

 Figure 40: Coiled mainline rope ready for storage

 Depending on the currents and experience at sea, the first longline should probably be designed to attach the collectors 1 m apart, and the min may be 0.75 m due to the starwheel diameter that is selected for the offshore operations.
 The ropes (18 mm) of the intermediate floats with counter-weights and of the compensation floats should be threaded through the loop cord, like the collectors, but must only attached directly to the mainline.
 This method prevents the ropes and floats to slide along the line.